Locally uniform random permutations with large increasing subsequences: Study of densities diverging at a single point

 \subsection{Proof of Theorem \ref{ODG_divergence_integrable}}

 This section is devoted to the proof of \Cref{ODG_divergence_integrable}.
 We thus consider $\alpha>-2$ and suppose $\rho$ is as in the theorem.
 Since we want an upper bound on the longest increasing subsequences, we need to find appropriate areas to bound $\rho$ on.
-For this define $\beta>1$ by
+To this aim, define $\beta>1$ by

 We use the notation of \Cref{section_theoremes} for this value of $\beta$ and $\gamma=0$.
-We shall bound $\rho$ on the boxes $(C_n)_{n\in\N^*}$ as well as on the adjacent rectangles:
+We shall bound $\rho$ on the boxes $(C_n)_{n\in\bN^*}$ as well as on the adjacent rectangles:

-The sequences $(C_n)_{n\in\N^*},(D_n^{(1)})_{n\in\N^*},(D_n^{(2)})_{n\in\N^*}$ form a partition of the unit square.
+The sequences $(C_n)_{n\in\bN^*},(D_n^{(1)})_{n\in\bN^*},(D_n^{(2)})_{n\in\bN^*}$ form a partition of the unit square.
 As in the upper bound of \Cref{ODG_divergence_pinched}, we need to compute the masses attributed by $\rho$ to each of these boxes.
 For this notice that